Skip to main content

 • story

-The game's story emphasizes resilience and the unpredictability of life, conveying a moral about perseverance in the face of adversity.
-However, it lacks a traditional narrative structure, featuring no levels or storyline, focusing instead on the concept of living a single life.
+The story emphasizes resilience and the unpredictability of life, highlighting the importance of perseverance in the face of adversity.
+However, it lacks a structured narrative or levels, focusing instead on a singular life experience without a traditional storyline.

 • “There are no levels or storyline, and just one life.”